Ultrawipf/OpenFFBoard_wiki/Configurator-guide.md

 This scales the output range of the gamepad axis and requires proper CPR and prescaler settings.
 The range is how far a steering wheel can move before hitting the virtual endstop.

-#### Mechanical damper
+#### Permanent damper, inertia and friction

-This is an always active virtual damper effect making it feel heavier.
+Damper is an always active virtual damper effect making it feel heavier.
 It can prevent oscillations and make the system feel more stable when increased or lighter when decreased.
+Inertia also makes the wheel feel heavier but may cause more overshoot.
 Tune this to taste.
+Friction can be used to fine tune the feel as well but should usually not be required.

 #### Set center position